 Access your money

-With our penalty-free withdrawal option, after the contract anniversary following your most recent premium payment, you can take up to 10% of the Signature 7 Annuity contract's paid premium each contract year in one or more free withdrawals.
+With our penalty-free withdrawal option, after the contract anniversary following your most recent premium payment, you can take up to 10% of the Signature 7 Annuity contract's paid premium each contract year in one or more withdrawals that are free from surrender charges.

 If you want to access all your money in a lump sum, Signature 7 gives you that option.
 Anytime after your seventh contract year, you can take your annuity’s full accumulation value.
 Withdrawals reduce contract values and the value of any income and death benefits.
 Distributions are subject to ordinary income tax and, if taken prior to age 59½, a 10% federal additional tax may apply.